Core countries: Rise and eventual European hegemony

-In 1871, Germany became united and established themselves as the leading industrial state on the European mainland.
-Their desire to dominate the mainland helped them to become a core state.
-After the First World War, Europe was decimated, and the position for new core states was opening up.
-This culminated with the defeat of Nazi Germany in the Second World War, when Britain was forced to sacrifice its hegemony, allowing the United States and the Soviet Union to become world superpowers and major cores.
-The USSR lost its core status following its collapse in 1991.
+In 1871, the German Empire was united and established itself as the leading industrial state on the European mainland.
+Its desire to dominate the mainland helped them to become a core state.
+After the First World War, economic and political turmoil in post-war European states continued to rage on, and Eastern Europe struggled to recover from the devastation of the war and the destabilising effects of not just the collapse of the Russian Empire due to the Bolshevik Revolution (1917), but the downfall of the Central Powers and their territorial destruction: the German, Austro-Hungarian, and Ottoman empires were defeated by the Allies in 1918, which led to the emergence of new core states during the Interwar period.
+This culminated with the Second World War, when the United Kingdom was forced to sacrifice its hegemony, allowing the United States and the Soviet Union to become world superpowers and major cores in 1945.
+The Soviet Union lost its core status following its collapse in 1991.

 List of current core countries

 The following are core according to Chase-Dunn, Kawano, Brewer (2000).

 Below is the core listing according to Babones (2005), who notes that this list is composed of countries that "have been consistently classified into a single one of the three zones [core, semi-periphery or periphery] of the world economy over the entire 28-year study period".